Welcome to the

 easier childhood times of games, insect collections, and the first time we kissed a girl

-Where he talks about his dog from childhood
+Where he talks about his dog from childhood...His first conscious memory of love

 In caves, we drum